fluid-project/infusion/README.txt

 The User Manual for Fluid releases consists of a number of information pages stored in the Fluid Wiki.
 The pages include tutorials, API descriptions, testing procedures, and data-gathering approaches.
-To make the manual pages easy to navigation we have added the following guides:
+To make the manual pages easy to navigate we have added the following guides:

     * An organized Table of Contents is provided for the reader, with links to all manual pages, each with a brief description of the page contents.